HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

 - Units learn spells at particular levels rather than spells existing as inventory items
   - Invoke can be used to summon multiple units onto the field.
   - Warp/Rescue use their GBAFE ranges.
 (Mag/2)
   - Expel has been buffed to 100% accuracy but only affects monster classes.
-It will destroy enemies in Mag/2 range which are of a Monster class type.
+It will hit all enemies in Mag/2 range which are of a Monster class type, and reduce them to 1 HP.
   - Promoted magic units will learn their whole unpromoted spell list.
 (This is why Mage/Cleric promotion levels are so high)
 - A (mostly) working world map that you can explore, with two lords you can alternate between after a certain point in the story.
-- Lion Heads/Sacred Springs which can be visited in the repeatable maps to gain statboosts, experience, and (coming soon) even revive dead units...
+- Lion Heads/Sacred Springs which can be visited in the repeatable maps to gain statboosts, experience, and even revive dead units...

 Optional QOL fixes to GBAFE are included: